-How a morning mishap lead me down the memory lane of simpler times and less stress about the world.
+How a morning mishap leads me down the memory lane of simpler times and less stress about the world.

 Locked out of the house

-My mind started racing and I went to ask the only neighbor with whom we are friendly with to call my wife.
-I don’t remember her number, but they have it in their phone.
-Unfortunately they left for work already.
+My mind started racing and I went to ask the only neighbor with whom we are friendly to call my wife.
+I don’t remember her number, but they have it on their phone.
+Unfortunately, they left for work already.

 My next thought was to go back to school and ask if they can call my wife since they have her contact info.
-But before that I searched my wallet and found her business card with her cell number so I stopped at a neighborhood bakery where they let me call her.
-She couldn’t leave work, so I had to take a 20 min bus ride to her office… The time it took me to wait for the bus and the right itself gave me time to reflect on the ways the mobile phone and in particular the smart phone, changed our daily lives.
+But before that, I searched my wallet and found her business card with her cell number so I stopped at a neighborhood bakery where they let me call her.
+She couldn’t leave work, so I had to take a 20 min bus ride to her office… The time it took me to wait for the bus and the ride itself gave me time to reflect on the ways the mobile phone and in particular the smartphone, changed our daily lives.

-Smart phone is not just a communication device, but also a tool that helps us navigate the world, check the weather, opening times and schedules, travel information, book rooms and transportation tickets, find food stores and various services, make notes and pictures, compare prices online, listen to music/podcasts and kill time with games while stuck in a waiting line.
+A smartphone is not just a communication device, but also a tool that helps us navigate the world, check the weather, opening times and schedules, travel information, book rooms, and transportation tickets, find food stores and various services, make notes and pictures, compare prices online, listen to music/podcasts and kill time with games while stuck in a waiting line.
 How did we live without all that for so long?

 The time before mobile phones

-I used to go around my home town on a bike.
-Armed with a city map that included a list of all the streets with a grid coordinates.
+I used to go around my hometown on a bike.
+Armed with a city map that included a list of all the streets with grid coordinates.
 In about 45 min I could be anywhere I needed to be.
-I used a house phone to make an appointment and newspaper to check on opening hours or cinema showings.
+I used a house phone to make an appointment and a newspaper to check on opening hours or cinema showings.
 I carried a notebook and a pencil to make notes.
-I got email in the second year of High School at age 16, so I actually preferred face to face communication, then email and only if necessary the phone.
+I got the email in the second year of High School at age 16, so I actually preferred face-to-face communication, then email, and only if necessary the phone.
 Then came ICQ, the first instant messenger that revolutionized the way we used to chat online.
 And I used to chat online more than I ever did in person or over the phone.

 But the main thing was that we had lots of time to reflect on things, ponder about and simply daydream.
-Life was moving with a different pace and I think we were more at peace with ourselves, not being aware of so many things that were going on around us and the world at large.
-Even if you followed the current events your sources were newspapers, radio and TV news that were all carefully curated and filtered with a main purpose to inform.
-With a fall of Yugoslavia in the summer of 1991, came new era of privatization of the media and the news.
+Life was moving at a different pace and I think we were more at peace with ourselves, not being aware of so many things that were going on around us and the world at large.
+Even if you followed the current events your sources were newspapers, radio, and TV news that were all carefully curated and filtered with the main purpose to inform.
+With the fall of Yugoslavia in the summer of 1991, came a new era of privatization of the media and the news.
 With that came the need to sensationalize in order to attract more readers/listeners/viewers.
-Suddenly we could read/listen about petty crimes all over, creating a feeling like the world is going to hell in a handbasket.
+Suddenly we could read/listen about petty crimes all over, creating a feeling like a world is going to hell in a handbasket.

 We also had to remember more details.
 In school and in our daily lives.
 Names and frequently used phone numbers for example.
 I still remember my childhood home phone number (265-548), but I have only a vague idea of my current phone number or my wife’s for that matter.
-Of course I changed the number many times during the last 20 years and honestly I’m not making an effort, since I have it stored in the contacts.
-We used to dial the numbers every time, which took a long time with a rotary phone, so we had a lot of practice and opportunity to memorize the frequently used numbers.
+Of course, I changed the number many times during the last 20 years, and honestly, I’m not making an effort, since I have it stored in the contacts.
+We used to dial the numbers every time, which took a long time with a rotary phone, so we had a lot of practice and the opportunity to memorize the frequently used numbers.